 - 1. Teaching load of Clinical Faculty will normally be 16 credit hours per semester and the teaching load for Resident Artists will normally be 12 credit hours per semester with appropriate contact hours as determined by the department and dean.
 Ongoing expectations of reassigned time for responsibilities specific to each position will be articulated in the appointment letter.
 Overloads will be compensated at the KSCEA rate. - 2.
-Service responsibilities to the department include attending and participating in department meetings and committee assignments, student advising/mentoring, and school- and/or college-wide service responsibilities. - L. In keeping with the traditions of a mature higher education community and in accord with our mission, the College and the KSCEA strongly encourage faculty participation in important ceremonies, events and tournaments.
-These include but are not limited to: Opening Ceremonies; All-College faculty meetings; Honors Convocations; the Academic Excellence Conference; Commencement and organized alumni visitations. - M. The teaching responsibilities and other duties of each faculty member as specified in this Article will be assigned by the Deans, subject to the approval of the Provost. - N. For each academic course taught by the faculty in the summer or winter term, the faculty member will be paid \$1225 per credit hour.
+Service responsibilities to the department include attending and participating in department meetings and committee assignments, student advising/mentoring, and school- and/or college-wide service responsibilities. - L. In keeping with the traditions of a mature higher education community and in accord with our mission, the College and the KSCEA expect faculty participation in important ceremonies, events and tournaments.
+These include but are not limited to: Start of school meetings; All-College and School faculty meetings; fall New-Student Convocation; and Commencement.

+- M. The teaching responsibilities and other duties of each faculty member as specified in this Article will be assigned by the Deans, subject to the approval of the Provost. - N. For each academic course taught by the faculty in the summer or winter term, the faculty member will be paid \$1225 per credit hour.
 Full compensation shall be paid when classes have six 6 or more students.
 Classes with less than 4 students will be cancelled.
 Classes with 5 or 4 students will be prorated at 5/6 and 4/6 respectively.
 Classes with 1-3 students will be compensated at the independent study rate per student.
 Faculty teaching multiple course sections in a summer or winter term will receive full pay for each section when enrollment averages 9 students per section, and the smallest enrollment in a section is 4 or more.
 Independent study rate shall be \$125 per credit (\$500 per 4-credit course).
 For music lessons during the summer or winter term, the faculty member will be paid \$45/ lesson hour for the duration of this Agreement.